IRPO: Boosting Image Restoration via Post-training GRPO: Methodology

-\begin{itemize} \item \textbf{Generic Quality} ($R_{\text{gen}}$): A broad-spectrum reward aggregating metrics like LPIPS, CLIP similarity, and Aesthetic score, alongside PSNR and SSIM, to ensure foundational fidelity. \item \textbf{Expert Preference} ($R_{\text{qwen}}$): An expert Qwen-VL model that provides a high-level (1-5) score for perceptual plausibility, steering the model towards human preference. \item \textbf{Task-Aware Reward} ($R_{\text{task}}$): A specialized heuristic reward (\textit{e.g.,} gradient consistency for denoising) that guides the policy to fix the correct attributes for each specific degradation task. \end{itemize} All detailed formulas and rewards are seen in Appendix~B. \paragraph{Policy Parametrization.} To be optimized by RL, we adapt the deterministic AdaIR~\cite{cui2025adair} backbone $\mathcal{F}$ into a stochastic policy $\pi_\theta$.
-We design a GRPO-Driven Model (GDM) adding lightweight policy heads to adapt to the stochastic characteristics of GRPO (see Figure~\ref{fig:pipeline}, bottom-middle), exposing four continuous controls $(r_h, r_l, g_f, g_o)$ as the action $a$.
-A policy head $\pi_\theta$ outputs Beta distribution parameters $(\boldsymbol{\alpha}, \boldsymbol{\beta}) \in \mathbb{R}_{+}^{4}$ for these controls: The joint log-probability $\log \pi_\theta(a\!\mid\! x)$ has a closed form.
-The sampled action $a_i=(r_h,r_l,g_f,g_o)_i$ is obtained from the GDM modules.
-We design the Adaptive Frequency Block to extracts high and low frequency ($r_h$, $r_l$) from input image $x_i$.
-The first two actions, $(r_h, r_l)_i$, obtained from Sampling Policy, control the frequency-domain mask used to generate an intermediate output feature $O_i$.
-The final two actions, $(g_f, g_o)_i$, obtained from Merging Policy, dynamically fuse this new feature $O_i$ with the original Latent Feature $y_i$ in Assign Process: where $y'_i$ is the new feature passed to the next decoder block.
-This stochastic modulation results in the final restored candidate ${y_g} = \mathcal{F}(x)$.
-We sample $G$ such actions for each input image $x$.
-(See Appendix D for full implementation). \paragraph{Optimization Objective.} To optimize the policy $\pi_\theta$ using our non-differentiable reward $R$, we employ the GRPO framework.
-We provide a detailed background on GRPO in Appendix A. In brief, GRPO is a policy gradient algorithm that constructs a \emph{group-normalized} relative advantage $A_i$ from a group of $G$ rollouts.
-This $A_i$ is then used in a clipped, PPO-like surrogate objective to update the policy.
-Our full RL objective, $\mathcal{L}_{\mathrm{RL}}$, is: where $\rho_i(\theta)$ is the likelihood ratio, $A_i$ is the group-normalized advantage, $\beta$ controls the KL penalty, $\tau$ is the entropy bonus, $\pi_{\mathrm{ref}}$ denotes the reference policy for KL regularization, and $\pi_\theta$ is the policy being optimized.
+\begin{itemize} \item \textbf{Generic Quality} ($R_{\text{gen}}$): A reward that combines LPIPS, CLIP similarity, and Aesthetic score with PSNR and SSIM to preserve fidelity while adding quality cues. \item \textbf{Expert Quality} ($R_{\text{expert}}$): a coarse (1--5) score produced by an expert visual judge.
+We treat this term as a high-level quality complement rather than a standalone low-level artifact detector. \item \textbf{Task-Aware Reward} ($R_{\text{task}}$): A specialized heuristic reward (\textit{e.g.,} gradient consistency for denoising) that guides the policy to restore the relevant attributes for each specific degradation task. \end{itemize} Appendix~\ref{app:reward_details} gives the detailed reward definitions. \paragraph{Policy Parametrization.} Unlike generative methods that can sample diverse pixel-level outputs, restoration backbones such as AdaIR are deterministic.
+To apply GRPO, we adapt the backbone $\mathcal{F}$ into a stochastic policy $\pi_{\theta}$ by adding lightweight GRPO-Driven Model (GDM) heads to its AFLB modules.
+These heads do not generate images directly.
+They expose bounded continuous controls for frequency masks and feature fusion, so the policy acts as an input-adaptive router around the original restoration network.
+As shown in Fig.~\ref{fig:pipeline} (bottom center), the action $a=(r_h,r_l,g_f,g_o)$ contains two frequency-mask rates and two fusion weights.
+A policy head $\pi_{\theta}$ outputs Beta distribution parameters $(\alpha, \beta) \in \mathbb{R}_{+}^{4}$ for these controls: The joint log-probability $\log \pi_\theta(a\!\mid\! x)$ has a closed form.
+The first two actions, $(r_h, r_l)_i$, control the frequency-domain mask used to extract high- and low-frequency components from input image $x_i$ and generate an intermediate feature $O_i$.
+The final two actions, $(g_f, g_o)_i$, dynamically fuse this feature with the original latent feature $y_i$: where $y'_i$ is the new feature passed to the next decoder block.
+This stochastic modulation produces the restored candidate ${y_g} = \mathcal{F}(x)$.
+We sample $G$ actions for each input image $x$.
+Appendix~\ref{app:policy_details} provides the policy details.